bnoffke/resume_updater/README.md

    - Reads and parses existing resume from PDF
    - Analyzes specified GitHub repositories for project details
    - Extracts requirements from job posting URL and description file
+      - **Caveat**: The `fetch-mcp` server retrieves only web content present in HTML.
+To handle more complex content, such as JavaScript-rendered iFrames, additional MCP servers must be utilized.

 2. **Content Optimization**
    - Aggregates information from all sources